Tracy led a College Readiness after-school workshop for SpeakTogether at Union Settlement in East Harlem on April 25, 2018.

 Tracy O’Neill is the author of The Hopeful, one of Electric Literature’s Best Novels of 2015, and Quotients, newly out from Soho Press.
 In 2015, she was named a National Book Foundation 5 Under 35 honoree, long-listed for the Flaherty-Dunnan Prize, and was a Narrative Under 30 finalist.
 In 2012, she was awarded the Center for Fiction’s Emerging Writers Fellowship.
 Her short fiction was distinguished in the Best American Short Stories 2016 and earned a Pushcart Prize nomination in 2017.
-Her writing has appeared in Granta, Rolling Stone, the Atlantic, the New Yorker, LitHub, BOMB, Vol. 1 Brooklyn, The Believer, the Literarian, the Austin Chronicle, New World Writing, Narrative, Scoundrel Time, Guernica, Bookforum, Electric Literature, Grantland, Vice, the Guardian, VQR, the San Francisco Chronicle, and Catapult.
-She holds an MFA program from the City College of New York; and an MA, an MPhil, and a PhD from Columbia University.
+Her writing has appeared in Granta, Rolling Stone, the Atlantic, the New Yorker, LitHub, BOMB, Vol. 1 Brooklyn, The Believer, The Literarian, the Austin Chronicle, New World Writing, Narrative, Scoundrel Time, Guernica, Bookforum, Electric Literature, Grantland, Vice, The Guardian, VQR, the San Francisco Chronicle, and Catapult.
+She holds an MFA program from the City College of New York; and an MA, an MPhil, and a Ph.D. from Columbia University.
 While editor-in-chief of the literary journal, Epiphany, she established the Breakout 8 Writers Prize with the Authors Guild.

 Purchase this writer’s book via our virtual storefront on Bookshop.com, the bookselling platform that supports independent bookstores.
 A portion of proceeds from all book purchases will go toward helping support SpeakEasy’s nonprofit mission and our literary programs on stage, in schools, and on the road with The SpeakEasy Bookmobile.